cloreceh/PlanetaryCards/README.md

-# Static HTML Boilerplate
+# Planetary Cards
-Basic HTML, CSS, and JavaScript setup for a simple website.
+Basic website showing simple cards for various planets and stars in the galaxy